-- (1) base salaries paid to executive officers at comparable companies, and - (2) each individual officer's assessed performance contribution to our Company.
+- (1) base salaries paid to executive officers at comparable companies, - (2) each individual officer's level of responsibility; and - (3) each individual officer's assessed performance contribution to our Company.

-In setting base salaries, the Committee has sought to set annual amounts that are generally somewhat below the average amounts at comparable peer companies, in keeping with our philosophy to pay conservative salaries and allow executives the opportunity to earn significant additional compensation through performance-based incentive compensation.
-In that regard, the Committee has gathered information about compensation levels at a group of comparable companies and calculated averages, medians, and estimated percentile ranks for various compensation amounts as compared to the group.
-The Committee focused particularly on the Company's three highest paid executives, finding that the salaries paid to these officers are somewhat below the levels paid at comparable companies, consistent with our compensation philosophy with regard to salary.
+In setting base salaries, the Committee has sought to establish annual amounts that are generally somewhat below the average amounts at comparable peer companies, in keeping with our philosophy to pay conservative salaries and allow executives the opportunity to earn significant additional compensation through performance-based incentive compensation.

-In setting salaries for fiscal 2012, the committee conducted an informal review of published compensation information from various companies, but no formal compilation of that information was made.
-The knowledge gained, along with the compensation philosophy described above, was used to set base salaries for fiscal 2012.
-The analysis of more detailed peer company information conducted during fiscal 2012 confirmed that the base salaries of our top executives during fiscal 2012 were consistent with our compensation philosophy.
-In setting base salaries for the named executive officers, the Committee also considers each officer's performance and contribution to our Company in the prior fiscal year, along with Company financial performance.
-The Committee determined that each of the named executive officers performed satisfactorily during fiscal 2011 and approved salary increases for our named executive officers that ranged from two to nine percent for fiscal 2012.
+The Committee considered detailed peer company information, which confirmed that the base salaries of our top executives were consistent with our compensation philosophy.
+In setting base salaries for the named executive officers, the Committee also considers each officer's performance and contribution to our Company in the prior fiscal year, the Company's financial performance, and management's recommendation.
+The Committee determined that each of the named executive officers performed satisfactorily during fiscal 2013 and approved salary increases for our named executive officers of three percent for fiscal 2014, the same percentage increase as the prior year.